 Product and engineering teams can now use Optimizely Full Stack’s feature management to implement feature flags.
 This allows the same flexibility that product teams have relied on with their experimentation programs to validate hypotheses before launching new products, features, and experiences to everyone.

 Now this experimentation can work seamlessly with the practices of continuous integration and continuous delivery employed by today’s advanced engineering teams.
 Both teams – and entire companies – will be able to benefit from the faster development cycles, and feature management practices like flags or toggles to mitigate risk.

-Optimizely’s Full Stack customers can follow in the footsteps of the world’s top software companies (like Amazon, Google and Facebook) to develop their digital experiences, A/B testing to find the best experience possible, then using feature flags to control the rollout.
+Optimizely Full Stack customers can follow in the footsteps of the world’s top software companies (like Amazon, Google and Facebook) to develop their user experiences, A/B testing to find the best experience possible, then using feature flags to control the rollout.

 This assessment is the starting point to understanding your organization’s capabilities and will set you on the path to building a high-performing program.

 An error has occurred

 You can get the very best of Optimizely without spending a dime.Try it out for 30 days, on us.

 Hang tight!
 We're creating your account and password instructions are headed to your inbox.